 "Who painted your van?" and "Is this kale edible?" are just a couple of the questions our volunteers are asked.
 See more questions -- and answers -- here!

-Come learn more about volunteering with our Community Beautification Program on March 26 or March 29.
-Beautify Ithaca - no experience required, dinner provided.
+Come learn more about volunteering with our Community Beautification Program on Thursday, March 28.
+No experience required, dinner provided.
+Please rsvp.

 These gorgeous new planters were installed on The Ithaca Commons following the renovation of this popular public space in 2016.